Organizing your photos.

 Photoorganizer makes it very easy to compare successive photos for this purpose.
 The photo itself is shown in a window (or fullscreen) and you have a magnifier in a piece of the photo.
 With the arrow keys you switch between photos, but the magnifier stays , so you see the same piece of the next or previous photo enlarged on you screen.
 The two photos are very easy to compare.
 And with one press on the delete key, you mark the photo which lost that little competition as 'to be deleted'.

 After you have walked through the whole folder and have marked all photos which appear to be superfluous, you press the End key and then you choose what to do with them.
 Delete them, remove the mark, or move them to another folder.
 It's safe and efficient.
+During this process you can also rotate (lossles) and crop your photos.

 A vacation nightmare